Circadian Rhythms in The Yellow Emperor’s Classic

 Digital Devices, 24/7, and Disrupted Circadian Rhythms

-But what is very consistent is that at nighttime we ARE supposed to sleep.
-Now here comes this article in Scientific American about how “Digital devices and 24/7 lifestyles are messing with our body’s natural cicadian rhythms, threatening our health.
+But regardless of season, what is very consistent is that at nighttime we ARE supposed to sleep.
+Now here comes this article in Scientific American about how “Digital devices and 24/7 lifestyles are messing with our body’s natural circadian rhythms, threatening our health.
 What does it take to keep our inner clock ticking?”

 And here is another excellent article that describes the pernicious effects of one aspect of the smart phone addiction that permeates most societies, checking at night before bed.
 It also addresses the light pollution from televisions and other devices.

 “Lately, however, scientists have been cautioning against using light-emitting devices before bed.
 Why?
 The light from our devices is “short-wavelength-enriched,” meaning it has a higher concentration of blue light than natural light—and blue light affects levels of the sleep-inducing hormone melatonin more than any other wavelength.